saslani01/poly-ratings-llm/README.md

 ## Disclaimer

 ProfGPT is an educational tool that uses AI to analyze professor reviews.
 The AI can make mistakes, and results should be considered alongside other factors when making academic decisions.
 This project is not officially affiliated with Cal Poly.
+This software is provided 'as is' without any warranties or guarantees of any kind.

 ## Contact